 Full transparency, I interviewed Danielle Leoni, co-owner and chef of The Breadfruit & Rum Bar, on February 24.
 Devour Culinary Classic had just wrapped, and she was two days away from earning a nomination for Best Chef, Southwest from the James Beard Foundation.
 She is a pillar of sustainable restauranting, which is why I was there.
 We stood in the dining room — actually, the rum bar — as staff whizzed by prepping for that night’s dinner service, talking excitedly.

 This conversation feels like a lifetime ago.

-Since, The Breadfruit & Rum Bar has shuttered.
-That staff has been laid off.
-Leoni has given a moving interview on KJZZ’s The Show.
+a moving interview on KJZZ’s The Show.
 And in pure Leoni fashion, she’s already penned an open letter to Governor Doug Ducey and started the Arizona Small Restaurant Coalition.

 We know why this happened.
 The coronavirus took hold.
 It went from a news topic to a new reality, quickly.
 And while it has majorly affected The Breadfruit & Rum Bar today, it never came up back in February.

 However, that’s not to say the topic of our conversation isn’t still important.
 It may be more important, given the run on the grocery stores and how we’re probably cooking at home more than ever.
 It was about reducing food waste in her kitchen and yours, and how some combatants may be better cooking skills and understanding the lifetime of a single piece of food.

 Before you roll your eyes: 1.
 Notice I never used the word “journey,” and 2.
 Use them instead to read Leoni’s impassioned sentiments about how respecting food can also mean respecting yourself.

 It Begins With Shopping“Food waste starts with knowing why we’re buying something,” Leoni says.